The Mandeville School

 KS3 Curriculum Intent and Rationale:

-At The Mandeville School, we have built our curriculum around the explorations of what it means to be human; what are the issues we as humans face and overcome?
+At The Mandeville School, we have built our curriculum around the exploration of what it means to be human; what are the issues we, as humans, face and overcome?
 What are the threats to our species?
-Our Key Stage 3 curriculum is designed to lay the foundations for every student to be able to answer these questions and many more; championing their voice as being important in the shaping of tomorrow’s world.
+Our Key Stage 3 curriculum is designed to lay the foundations for every student to be able to answer these questions and many more, championing their voice as being important in the shaping of tomorrow’s world.

 By implementing a spiral curriculum, learners are encouraged to revisit key concepts building on prior knowledge and increasing their confidence as they approach new and challenging texts scheme after scheme, year after year.